 Take small steps: Many small improvements have a big effect overall

 The driving force in quality work is that all the small things that can be improved have a big overall effect.
-Looking at the totality of the business is essential, according to Linda: "In a learning organization, it's about making daily, small changes often, rather than major disruptive upheavals."
+Looking at the totality of the business is essential, according to Linda: "In a learning organisation, it's about making daily, small changes often, rather than major disruptive upheavals."
 Little by little, bit by bit, work processes will improve.
-When you gradually look at several of the small changes together, you see that together they have great value.
+When you gradually look at several of the small changes together, you will see that they have great value together.

-"The key to being a learning organization is that all employees work in a structured way to get a little better every single day," explains Linda.
+"The key to being a learning organisation is that all the employees work in a structured way to get a little better every single day," explains Linda.
 "It's okay to make mistakes, but you don't want to make the same mistakes multiple times.
 The quality system must facilitate this."

-You can easily measure the effect of doing a small task in a smarter way: If you e.g. can save 5 minutes on a task that is done by 32 employees 50 times a year, the total will result in big savings.
+You can easily measure the effect of doing a small task in a smarter way: If you can save 5 minutes on a task that is done by 32 employees 50 times a year, the total will result in major savings.

-Would you like to know more about what opportunities exist to optimize the quality work in your projects?
+Would you like to know more about what opportunities exist to optimise the quality work in your projects?
 Read about quality assurance in Moment.

 Quality work must be a natural part of everyone's everyday life

-In order to succeed with quality work in the organization, it is absolutely essential to make quality a natural part of everyday life for everyone in the organization.
-It is not just one person who deals with quality, everyone must agree that quality is important in all the work you do.
+In order to succeed with quality work in the organisation, it is absolutely essential to make quality a natural part of everyday life for everyone in the organisation.
+It is not just one person who deals with quality; everyone must agree that quality is important in all the work you do.

 Everyone must use the same quality tool